Cholsey, Oxfordshire, UK, a little history and info!

 The Parish of Cholsey is one of the largest in Oxfordshire.
 It touches Brightwell-cum-Sotwell and Wallingford in the north and extends as far south as The North Wessex (Berkshire) Downs stretching over 5 miles.
 The Thames, railway line and Halfpenny Lane (south of the small settlement) define the eastern boundary.
 Aston Tirrold and South Moreton are to the west.
 Cholsey lies low, most of it being about 200 ft. above the ordnance datum.
 The level in the east by the Thames is still lower.
 The highest ground is on Cholsey Hill and Lollingdon Hill (314 ft.) and on Cholsey Downs in the south-west.
 The parish contains 4,438 acres of land (another figure gives 5879 acres), more than two-thirds of which are arable.
 The subsoil is mainly chalk with some Greensand.

-The hamlet of Winterbrook is within the parish.
+The hamlets of Lollingdon and Winterbrook are situated within the parish.

 (Information, courtesy many sources)